deco-sites/www/README.md

 deno task start
 ```

-Navigate to `https://localhost:8000` to see your site.
+Navigate to `https://localhost:8000` to see the admin.

 ## Config